 The Palm Beach Zoo

-The zoo and animals were amazing along with the gorgeous setup that the Zoo provides.
+The zoo and animals at The Palm Beach Zoo were amazing along with the gorgeous setup that the Zoo provides.
 You feel like you are in a jungle when you are there.
 Plus a lot of the property is made with recycled material!
 Everything from marine life to land animals and of course ice cream treats for the kids.

-Check out post on the zoo here http://www.crazyfamilyadventure.com/palm-beach-zoo-great-family-time/
+Check out our post on the Palm Beach Zoo here.

-When we pulled up to the South Florida Science Center and Aquarium our kids went CRAZY!
+When we pulled up to the Cox Science Center and Aquarium (formerly known as the South Florida Science Center and Aquarium) our kids went CRAZY!
 There was a dinosaur outside the front of the building and he was moving.
 It looked so real.
 The kids wanted to run over right away to check it out.

 We were lucky enough to visit during their Dinosaurs Around the World exhibit and it really was exceptional.
 The dinosaurs themselves looked so real and then when you walked by them they started moving and roaring!